apache/jackrabbit-oak/oak-doc/src/site/markdown/security/accesscontrol/editing.md

 use `Session.hasPermission(String, String)` and either pass the actions strings defined by JCR or the names of the Oak permissions.

+See section [Permissions vs Privileges](../permission/permissionsandprivileges.html) for an comprehensive overview on the differences between testing permissions on `Session` and privileges on `AccessControlManager`.

 #### Reading Policies